top of page

 Dalia Gutman, “Hachi Bazman” Podcast

-Break-Up is an antithesis to both the myth of the Israeli macho hero and to conventional erotic literature.
+Break Up is an antithesis to both the myth of the Israeli macho hero and to conventional erotic literature.
 The unnamed protagonist is often uncomfortable, at times infuriating, yet endlessly compelling.
 Yair’s prose is precise, unsparing yet deeply humane, leaving the reader unsettled long after the final page.

 Shaked Shapira, Reading Club Recommendation